olusegun45/FullyAutomated-CICD/cmd.md

    #### Importing Github Repository
 1.  log in to your github account
-2.  got to the repository you want to import
+2.  go to the repository you want to import
 3.  at top right hand coner, dropdown nest to the + sign, and click on the import repository
 4. Copy the repository url you want to import, and paste where its ask for old url
 5. Give the repository name, and Begin import